Spacescope/meta-task/README.md

 The observatory task receives messages from the data notify server through the message queue for parsing and storage of various filecoin data tasks.

+These tasks are focused on extracting metadata.
+And the [aggregate tasks](https://github.com/Spacescope/aggregate-task), depending on the metadata extracted from the observatory tasks.

+Remember, if you modify the models of this repository, please make sure the [models of aggregate-task](https://github.com/Spacescope/aggregate-task/tree/main/pkg/models/dependentmodel) are also changed.

 ## Feature

 1. Support a variety of storage methods, currently std output (for debug) and postgresql have been implemented.
 For